 Like most of Donnay’s rackets, the Pro One Penta 97 is a heavy-hitter, which doesn’t feel like it.
 Most players (unless their name rhymes with Foger Rederer) can’t hope to drag a heavy racket through their air and make it look elegant, except maybe with a Donnay Pro One Penta 97.

-Donnay have also added a fifth, foam core to the centre of their frames, increasing the ability of Donnay’s rackets to absorb vibrations and shocks.
+Donnay have also added a fifth, foam core to the center of their frames, increasing the ability of Donnay’s rackets to absorb vibrations and shocks.
 As a result, this is an incredibly comfortable racket to play with, and a great choice for anyone prone to wrist, arm or elbow strain.

 This is a fantastic racket for strong hitters who don’t want to have to pay the price in comfort or playability when it comes to their heavyweight style.
 The 18×20 string pattern also makes this a perfect racket for those who have a more closed stance and like to serve and volley, and those who only make use of moderate spin.
 If it’s spin you want, check out the 16×19 variant.